 At least one manufacturer pulled a brand off the market after high failure rates.
 Companies also recalled hernia mesh after doctors and patients reported other serious complications.

 The U.S. Food and Drug Administration tracks reported hernia mesh complications.
-The FDA said recalled mesh was “the main cause” of bowel perforation and obstruction.
+The FDA said that recalled mesh was “the main cause” of bowel perforation and obstruction seen in those patients.
 Bowel perforation and obstruction are some of the worst complications of hernia mesh.

 The FDA has announced several manufacturer recalls in recent years.